HarshdeepJ/ATGP-implementation/README.md

 The AT-GP model extends Gaussian Processes for regression tasks in a transfer learning setting.
 The key idea is to learn a **transferability parameter `lambda`** (λ) that quantifies the relationship between the source task and the target task.

--   **`lambda`**: This parameter ranges from -1 to 1.
-    -   `lambda` ≈ 1: Strong positive correlation.
-Source data is highly relevant and directly beneficial.
-    -   `lambda` ≈ 0: No strong correlation.
-Source data is largely irrelevant; the model behaves like a standard GP trained only on target data.
-    -   `lambda` ≈ -1: Strong negative correlation.
-Source data is inversely related (though the model primarily aims to leverage positive transfer).

 The `lambda` parameter is not directly optimized.
 Instead, it is derived from two other hyperparameters, `b` and `mu` (µ), using the formula:
 `lambda = 2 * (1 / (1 + mu))^b - 1`
 These hyperparameters (`b`, `mu`), along with the kernel hyperparameters (length scale, signal variance) and noise variances for source and target domains, are learned by maximizing the **conditional log marginal likelihood (LML)** of the target data given the source data.